qskkk/git-fleet/README.md

 gf all fetch

 # Pull latest changes for your team's repositories
-gf frontend pull
-gf backend pull
+gf @frontend @backend pull

 # Work on features, then commit changes
-gf frontend "add . && commit -m 'feat: new component'"
+gf @frontend "add . && commit -m 'feat: new component'"

 # Push all changes at once
-gf all push
+gf @all push

 # Check final status
 gf all status